itsmichaelblack/franchise-portal-test/docs/SETUP.md

 - Verify the API key in `index.html` is valid.
 - Ensure Maps JavaScript API, Places API, and Geocoding API are enabled.
 - Check the browser console for API key restriction errors.

+### User Logs tab shows "No user activity logs yet"

+- Activity logs populate automatically as users sign in and perform actions.
+- Verify the `activity_logs` composite index exists in Firestore > Indexes.
+- Check the browser console for Firestore permission errors — ensure the updated `firestore.rules` have been published.

 ### Vite dev server port conflict